Supports of simple modules in cyclotomic Cherednik categories O: Cyclotomic categories

 \begin{Lem} There is an equivalence $\OCat_{\kappa,{\bf s}}\xrightarrow{\sim}\boxtimes_\alpha \OCat_{\kappa,{\bf s}^\alpha}$ mapping $\Delta(\lambda)$ to $\Delta(\lambda)$ and strongly equivariant for the $\g_c$-action. \end{Lem}

 The proof is given in \cite[Section 6.4]{rouqqsch} in the case when $e\neq 2$ and $s_i-s_j$ is not divisible by $e$.
 This restriction can be removed using techniques from \cite[Section 4.2]{rouq_der}.
 The strong equivariance follows from the construction of the equivalence in {\it loc. cit.} and of the categorical action in \cite{Shan}.
+Similarly, as we have remarked in the end of \ref{SSS_Heisenberg}, one can equip $\OCat_{\kappa,{\bf s}}$ with several commuting Heisenberg actions, one action per equivalence class.
+The equivalence of Lemma \ref{Lem:cat_equi_decomp} becomes equivariant with respect to the Heisenberg actions.

-For $\lambda\in \Part_\ell$, let $\lambda^\alpha$ denote the collection of components of $\tau$ in the diagrams of class $\alpha$.
+For $\lambda\in \Part_\ell$, let $\lambda^\alpha$ denote the collection of components of $\lambda$ in the diagrams of class $\alpha$.

 \begin{Cor} We have $p_{\kappa,{\bf s}}(\lambda)=\sum_\alpha p_{\kappa,{\bf s}^\alpha}(\lambda^\alpha)$ and $q_{\kappa,{\bf s}}(\lambda)=\sum_\alpha q_{\kappa,{\bf s}^\alpha}(\lambda^\alpha)$. \end{Cor} \begin{proof} The first equality follows from the strong equivariance of the equivalence in Lemma \ref{Lem:cat_equi_decomp} combined with the computation of $p(\lambda)$ from \cite[Section 5.5]{cryst}.
 Also note that the codimensions of support of $L(\lambda)$ in $\OCat_{\kappa,{\bf s}}$ and $ \boxtimes_\alpha \OCat_{\kappa,{\bf s}^\alpha}$ coincide.
 This is because these codimensions are recovered from the highest weight structure, Lemma \ref{Lem:titl_support}.
 From here and the equality $p_{\kappa,{\bf s}}(\lambda)=\sum_\alpha p_{\kappa,{\bf s}^\alpha}(\lambda^\alpha)$ we deduce $q_{\kappa,{\bf s}}(\lambda)=\sum_\alpha q_{\kappa,{\bf s}^\alpha}(\lambda^\alpha)$. \end{proof}